 If you have the Briggs-Myers personality type that emphasizes extroversion (E), intuition (N), thinking (T), and judging (J), you love to be in charge of orderly systems.
 That makes you and famous ENTJs like Margaret Thatcher, Franklin Roosevelt, Whoopie Goldberg, and David Letterman ideal for a field that requires leadership, analysis, and organization.
 The tech world is bursting with tech careers that are ideal for ENTJ professionals just like you.

-In this article, you get all the details on some ENTJ careers that might very well fit you like a glove.
+In this article, you get all the details on some ENTJ jobs that might very well fit you like a glove.
 We look into the facts about jobs like project management, data science, systems analysis, and database administration.
-You will find out what sort of salaries these fields provide on average, and we’ll show you what education you need to compete for gigs in your field of choice.
+Additionally, you will find out what sort of salaries these fields provide on average.
+We’ll also show you what education you need to compete for gigs in your field of choice.

 - Project Manager

 There are plenty of tech professions that are constantly in high demand.
 For example, the people who lead development teams and ensure that all of the different tech workers pull in unison never hurt for jobs.
 ENTJs gravitate toward leadership roles, so it’s natural that many of them find a happy home as project managers.
 Project managers bring in gib bucks, too.
 Their average salaries are as high as $142K a year.

 As you might expect, your studies for project management involve lots of leadership and communication chops, so study up on team motivation.
 Learn how to empathize with others to become a better boss, and develop your critical thinking.
 In addition, brush up on cost control, risk management, scheduling, and negotiation, too.
 Lastly, familiarize yourself with contract management, which is a vital skill for successful PMs.